-Employee stock ownership plans (ESOPs) offer a number of advantages to sellers, companies and employees.
-ESOPs are a flexible tool for corporate and shareholder succession and offer benefits no exit strategy can match.
+An ESOP succession plan offers a number of advantages to sellers, companies and employees that no conventional exit strategy can match.
 However, those unique advantages are only worthwhile for those who find the very nature of ESOPs worthwhile.
 On the other hand, pure exit strategies (such as strategic third-party or private equity transactions) have advantages that ESOPs can’t promise.
 But they also come with their own costs and complexities.
 Neither side is perfect for every situation and both need to be evaluated carefully.

-The tables below are intended to help with the evaluation process.
+The tables below are intended to help with the evaluation process of an ESOP sucession plan versus a conventional exit strategy.
 The first looks at the high-level differences and the perceived advantages and disadvantages of both ESOP and non-ESOP transactions.
 The second table looks at both sides of the ESOP coin itself.

 |ESOP Succession Planning||Conventional Exit Strategy|